ramirak/MaltraceX/README.md

 - Before you decide to execute any unknown application take a snapshot of your system.
 - Change the scanning path in maltrace.conf to the path you would like to scan.
+- Choose wheter you want to scan new hashes with Virus Total and add your VT api key.
 - The mapping of your system will be saved to a 'hashes.mt' file.
 - After you execute any possible malicious file you can run the program again and check the integrity.
 - The new mapping will be compared to the old mapping and results will be outputed to a 'traces.mt' file.